houd1ni/fela-vue/README.md

         ...css`
           .other-class {
-            margin-top: 44; // still ok for fela. will be 44px. margin-left 22  // no colons and semicolons are ok here.
+            margin-top: 44; // still ok for fela. will be 44px.
+            // you can comment a whole line,
+            // and if you want to make comment at end of a line,
+            // please add a semicolon ; "moving" the comment to next line.
+            margin-left: 22  // hence, this rule value will include this comment.
             :hover {
-              background grey
+              // no colons and semicolons are ok without comments. background grey
             }
           }